joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 For C++, the real solution is easy to predict, and rather straightforward: for robust systems programs, don't use exceptions.
-That's the approach [Embedded C++](https://en.wikipedia.org/wiki/Embedded_C%2B%2B) takes, in addition to numerous realtime and mission critical guidelines for C++, including NASA's Jet Propulsion Labratory's.
+That's the approach [Embedded C++](https://en.wikipedia.org/wiki/Embedded_C%2B%2B) takes, in addition to numerous realtime and mission critical guidelines for C++, including NASA's Jet Propulsion Laboratory's.
 [C++ on Mars sure ain't using exceptions anytime soon](https://www.youtube.com/watch?v=3SdSKZFoUa8).

 So if you can safely avoid exceptions and stick to C-like return codes in C++, what's the beef?